mdl95r/bshift/content/blog/chapter-2-insecurity-april-article.en.md

           <img style="margin: 0 auto;" src="https://media.moddb.com/images/members/5/4214/4213492/profile/bselevfix.gif" alt="Insecurity - Black Mesa: Blue Shift" title="Insecurity - Black Mesa: Blue Shift" width="452" height="254">
          </div>
   - type: textBlock
-    text: "\"And the last thing that we want to tell you: we want to make our Patreon more alive, so we'll try to release a bit more of exclusive development content there.\""
+    text: "And the last thing that we want to tell you: we want to make our Patreon more alive, so we'll try to release a bit more of exclusive development content there."
 ---